RKDGU/HTTQAutoSplitter/ReadMe.txt

-Autosplitter for Hype - The Time Quest any% English version V1 RayKinDar 2023 httqsplitter@yamihub.net and some code snippets used from Healer_hg 2021 https://github.com/hugarada
+Autosplitter for Hype - The Time Quest Version V1 RayKinDar 2023 httqsplitter@yamihub.net and some code snippets used from Healer_hg 2021 https://github.com/hugarada
 Join the HTTQ Discord https://discord.gg/PGqVJTP
 For additional docs see: https://github.com/LiveSplit/LiveSplit.AutoSplitters

 - Info:
 On the last hit on Barnak the splitter splits all splits to the last and finishes the run.
-Every Item gets splitted, so that way you can make your own splits for 100% and gee%.
+Every major Item gets splitted, so that way you can make your own splits for 100% and gee%.
 Only the amount of splits counts.
 If you don't have enough splits then the autosplits on the next item will finish the run, if you don't go back a split manually.
-If you want you can enable manual splitting in the /layout/autosplitter settings.
+If you want you can enable manual splitting in the settings.
 Then only the start and finish splits are automatic.
 You can split manually inbetween.
+The splitter auto resets if you load into Manoir I from the main menu.

 - Quick manual installation guide:
 To use in current V1 version: